-Model transformation examples from the power window case study that fall under I{Ana}
+Table 3: Model transformation examples from the case study falling under the analysis intent

-Several interesting questions are raised by the transformations we describe in table III.
-First, only two of the transformations fulfill the four preconditions listed in table II.
-This may point to two issues: the transformation does indeed have the analysis intent, but has not been fully implemented; the transformation does not have the analysis intent.
-After looking at the detailed description of the transformations in table III, we found that transformations EnvToPN, PlantToPN and ScToPN are missing precondition (4) (property translation implementation) described in table II.
+Table 3, we found that transformations EnvToPN, PlantToPN and ScToPN are missing precondition (4) (property translation implementation) described in Table 2.
 Work to address that problem within the case study is foreseen.
-On the other hand, we found that the ToDeploymentSimulation transformation has the simulation rather than the analysis intent, which seems to be a good indicator of the discriminating power of table II.
+On the other hand, we found that the ToDeploymentSimulation transformation has the simulation rather than the analysis intent, which seems to be a good indicator of the discriminating power of Table 2.

-Regarding the mandatory properties, the EnvToPN, PlantToPN and ScToPN transformations do not implement property (4) of table II.
+Regarding the mandatory properties, the EnvToPN, Plant-ToPN and ScToPN transformations do not implement property (4) of Table 2.
 As previously, this is mainly due to the fact that the case study is not fully developed.
 In fact, traceability for interpreting the analysis result on the input model is yet to be implemented.

-Finally, regarding the optional properties, the results in table III are to be expected.
+Finally, regarding the optional properties, the results in Table 3 are to be expected.
 Some of the transformations do exhibit the optional properties while others do not.
 This indicates that our choice for such properties is indeed correct, although most likely not complete.

-V. RELATED WORK
+5. RELATED WORK